Students of the Month

 Up to 161 students are named Presidential Scholars each year.
 Matteo was one of three students from Arizona to receive this recognition in 2024.

-Billal graduated in May 2024 from Paragon Science Academy and was nominated by his principal Naci Karadeniz.
+Billal graduated in May 2024 from Paragon Science Academy in Maricopa County, and was nominated by his principal Naci Karadeniz.
 Principal Karadeniz shared about Billal’s many accomplishments including receiving certificates and a Silver medal through the Sonoran Schools Mentorship Program.
 As part of the program, Billal achieved one of the top levels of the Congressional Award Program and is eligible for a Gold Medal.
 Billal has completed two hundred volunteer hours, one hundred personal development hours, and one hundred physical fitness hours.
 Billal studied extensively for the SAT, volunteered at school events, Turkish festivals, and packing clothes for refugees, and planned family excursions to museums, literary arts, going fishing, and trying food from different cultures.
 Billal also made going to the gym a consistent habit.

-Owen is a 6th grade student at Paseo Pointe Dual Language Academy and was nominated by his principal Jonathan Rohloff.
+Owen is a 6th-grade student at Paseo Pointe Dual Language Academy in Maricopa County, and was nominated by his principal Jonathan Rohloff.
 Principal Rohloff highlighted Owen’s academic achievements and character in his nomination.
 Owen scored highly proficient on the state assessment in both English Language Arts and Math, including a perfect score on the Math assessment.
 Owen entered Paseo Pointe in 3rd grade and has worked diligently to become proficient in two languages in a short amount of time.
 Owen is a rising star on the school soccer team and also participates in club soccer.
 Owen has a competitive nature that he shares with other students to push each other to be better both academically and athletically.

-Angela is an 11th grade student at Arizona Virtual Academy and was nominated by her Career Readiness Education Administrator, Dr. Erica Young-Jackson.
+Angela is an 11th-grade student at Arizona Virtual Academy in Pima County and was nominated by her Career Readiness Education Administrator, Dr. Erica Young-Jackson.
 Dr. Young-Jackson remarked on Angela’s academic accomplishments including holding a 4.0 GPA and having earned multiple college credits through the school’s dual enrollment program.
 Angela is also a member of her school’s Healthcare Occupation Student Organization (HOSA).
 Alongside fellow HOSA members, Angela participated in a community awareness virtual competition where they earned high scores that qualified them for the state conference.
 The team went on to win three first-place medals at the state competition.
 One of those was Angela’s top prize in the National Geographic Learning Academic Testing Center Occupation Health and Safety Competition.
 Angela is an active member of her school community and participates in HOSA, Space Club, and the Yearbook Committee.

-Charlie is a 12th grade student at The Jones-Gordon School and was nominated by his College and Career Transition Program Director, Emily Hsu.
+Charlie is a 12th-grade student at The Jones-Gordon School in Maricopa County, and was nominated by his College and Career Transition Program Director, Emily Hsu.
 Ms. Hsu shared about Charlie’s kindness, encouragement towards others and impact to his school community.
 Charlie is active in community service projects and is dedicated to make a positive impact on those around them.
 He has been involved with Student Government since his freshman year and has served as Student Government President was a junior and senior.
 Charlie works to contribute and support his classmates during class discussions and group projects.
 Charlie is dedicated and exemplifies a strong work ethic, culminating in academic excellence.
 He is described as kind, thoughtful, hardworking, respectful, and empathetic.

-Deepika Moola is a 11th grade student at Pinnacle Peak High School and was nominated by her Volunteer In Paradise Coordinator, Marisha Geraghty.
+Deepika Moola is a 11th-grade student at Pinnacle Peak High School in Maricopa County, and was nominated by her Volunteer In Paradise Coordinator, Marisha Geraghty.
 Mrs. Geraghty met Deepika when she contacted the office to see if she could provide summer tutoring for struggling Elementary students.
 When Deepika reached out, the tutoring program only worked with adults.
 Still, Deepika convinced the Volunteer Coordinators to start a youth tutoring program if she performed well as a tutor herself.
 Beginning in Fall of 2022, Deepika recruited 20 classmates to provide reaching tutoring to 2nd grade students attending After The Bell at Palomino Primary school.
 The group of high school students logged 200 total hours of tutoring and had rave reviews from their students.

-Edmundo Chavez is a 12th grade student at Nogales High School and was nominated by his school counselor, Maritza Leon.
+Edmundo Chavez is a 12th-grade student at Nogales High School in Santa Cruz County, and was nominated by his school counselor, Maritza Leon.
 Mrs. Leon described Edmundo as an example of academic excellence and leadership.
 Edmundo is impactful in his school community and is an outstanding student and ranked 1st in the Class of 2024.
 He currently serves as the parliamentarian of Future Business Leaders of America and has previously served as president.
 He is also the president of the Science National Honor Society and is engaged in Interact and the National Technical Honor Society clubs.
 Edmundo is also a valuable member of the Varsity Track and Field team while also working towards an International Baccalaureate Diploma.
 Edmundo is also a recipient of the National Hispanic Recognition Award.

-Fatimah is an 11th grade student at Basis Scottsdale and was nominated by her Director of Student Affairs, Paul Flores.
+Fatimah is an 11th-grade student at Basis Scottsdale in Maricopa County, and was nominated by her Director of Student Affairs, Paul Flores.
 Mr. Flores described Fatimah as a passionate activist and advocate for underserved communities.
 Fatimah works to bring awareness to social issues concerning health equity and civic engagement.
 She is one of Arizona’s 18 under 18 finalists.
 She holds a coveted spot on the Scottsdale Mayor’s Youth Council, where she works with Mayor Ortega to design free programs like FAFSA training and information campaigns.
 Fatimah is the author of multiple research papers on public health and is the founder of SPARKHope which works with nonprofits and small business to encourage greater youth civic engagement.

-Carlyn is an 8th grade student at Liberty Elementary School and was nominated by her Principal, Holly Murray.
+Carlyn is an 8th-grade student at Liberty Elementary School in Maricopa County, and was nominated by her Principal, Holly Murray.
 Principal Murray noted that Liberty Elementary School works to instill the idea of PRIDE (Partnership, Respect, Integrity, Determination, and Excellence) and that Carlyn exemplifies all of those characteristics.
 Carlyn is a hard-working student who has earned a sport in National Junior Honor Society and also participates in multiple athletic opportunities each year.
 Carlyn is also active in 4H and is part of the AgriScience signature program.
 Carlyn is a leader in her classrooms and across campus and shows kindness, care, and compassion to those around her.

-Adelle is a 10th grade student at Phoenix Country Day School and was nominated by her String Music Director, Maurine Fleming.
+Adelle is a 10th-grade student at Phoenix Country Day School in Maricopa County, and was nominated by her String Music Director, Maurine Fleming.
 Mrs. Fleming described Adelle’s accomplishments in music, academics, and sports.
 Adelle plays on the school’s tennis team which took first place in the school tournament last year.
 Adelle is compassionate and connected within her school community to both teachers and fellow students.
 Adelle has been part of the Phoenix Youth Symphony Orchestra and was made first chair/concertmaster at her first Phoenix Youth Symphony Orchestra concert.
 Adelle has also been selected for the 2023 AMEA West Regions Orchestra and the prestigious Idyllwild violin summer camp.
 Adelle also volunteers her time at assisted living facilities to play the violin, the piano, and sing for the residents.

-Siri is an 8th grade student at Sonoran Science Academy Peoria and was nominated by her teacher, Cat Louth.
+Siri is an 8th-grade student at Sonoran Science Academy Peoria in Maricopa County, and was nominated by her teacher, Cat Louth.
 Mrs. Louth’s nomination spoke of Siri’s leadership, drive, and compassion.
 Siri has been part of the National Junior Honor Society for the past three years and is in her second year as president.
 Siri’s work in the National Junior Honor Society has been marked with active community outreach and Siri leads by example in her volunteering capacity.
 Siri seeks and utilizes feedback and speaks openly and honestly about her achievements and shortcomings.
 Siri is active in cultural activities including dance and community gatherings and shares her culture with her school community.
 Siri has a positive outlook on school, her future, and life in general and is always there for her friends.